-The DPMC is organized and carried out on a voluntary basis by Directors with the support of the Department of Innovation and Digitalisation in Law, Faculty of Law, University of Vienna (the "Department").
+The DPMC is organized and carried out on a voluntary basis by Directors in collaboration with the Department of Innovation and Digitalisation in Law, Faculty of Law, University of Vienna (the "Department") and NOYB.

 1.2.
 Venue and language

 The DPMC takes place remotely only and is conducted in English.
 The connecting platform tool is announced to Participants after their applications have been accepted.